 What are Conferences?

 Conferences are primarily used for virtual lectures, virtual office hours, and student groups.
 They can also be used to demonstrate technologies or troubleshoot technology issues online.
-Conferences can accommodate as many users as needed, though the recommended guideline is a limit of 100 users.
-Currently, Canvas integrates with BigBlueButton.
+For best performance, Conferences should be limited to 100 users or fewer.
+Canvas integrates with BigBlueButton.

 - Creating a conference is a course permission.
 If you cannot create a conference, your institution has restricted this feature.